GrLau/Transformers-For-Stock-Price-Prediction/README.md

 <img src="results/TimesFm_AMZN.png">

 ### Thoughts:
 The LSTM achieved promising results  with little to no fine-tuning and TimesFM's were quite good.
-I plan to tinker with the Autoformer in the future as the results were very disappointing.
+However, I plan to tinker with the Autoformer in the future as the results were very disappointing.

 ### References:
 Rasul, K., Rogge, N., Simhayev, E. (2023, June 16).
 Yes, Transformers are Effective for Time Series Forecasting (+ Autoformer).
 Retrieved May 4, 2024, from https://colab.research.google.com/github/huggingface/notebooks/blob/main/examples/autoformer-transformers-are-effective.ipynb